yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### How do you organize your code? (module pattern, classical inheritance?)

-In the past, I used Backbone for my models which encourages a more OOP approach, creating Backbone models and attaching methods to them.
+In the past, I've used Backbone for my models which encourages a more OOP approach, creating Backbone models and attaching methods to them.

 The module pattern is still great, but these days, I use React/Redux which utilize a single-directional data flow based on Flux architecture.
 I would represent my app's models using plain objects and write utility pure functions to manipulate these objects.
 State is manipulated using actions and reducers like in any other Redux application.